acmeguy/as-sdk/docs/as-aspects/README.md

 ### Geo Location
 If an event specifies a (geo) location then Activity Stream resolves it and provides additional information for it.
 After enrichment* the aspect returns location specific information.

+### Identifiable
+Used to assign external IDs to AS Events and AS Entities.
+This allows an external system to look up individual stream items (Events or Entities)

 ### Items
 Used to represent line-items or transaction items for commerce.